smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 7. Enter **1** to maintain **Job track parameters**.
 8. Press \<**F6**\> to open the Add Job tracking parameters window.
 9. Type the values that define when a job will qualify for Automatic tracking, then press \<**Enter**\> to record the data.
-    a.  *(Optional)* Specify and take note of the Job Name, or type the special value **\*ALL**.
+    - *(Optional)* Specify and take note of the Job Name, or type the special value **\*ALL**.
-        i.
-The job name may be predefined by third-party software where the SBMJOB action will take place. ii.
-Regardless of the value specified for the "Tracked type" field, this job name will be the name of a primary, or root job that will generate one or more additional jobs (typically by executing the IBM i SBMJOB command).
+        - The job name may be predefined by third-party software where the SBMJOB action will take place.
+        - Regardless of the value specified for the "Tracked type" field, this job name will be the name of a primary, or root job that will generate one or more additional jobs (typically by executing the IBM i SBMJOB command).
 This job and the additional jobs it submits will be either selected or prevented from Automatic job tracking.
-    b.
-The values for the Job Description, Job Description Library, Job Queue and Job Queue Library may be set to the special value of **\*ALL** to accept any value, or a specific name may be entered into any of theses fields.
+    - The values for the Job Description, Job Description Library, Job Queue and Job Queue Library may be set to the special value of **\*ALL** to accept any value, or a specific name may be entered into any of theses fields.
 Specific names are compared to the actual job intercepted for tracking, to qualify whether the job is accepted for, or prevented from Automatic tracking.
-    c.
-Specify "AdHoc" or a user-defined value for the Schedule name.
+    - Specify "AdHoc" or a user-defined value for the Schedule name.
-    d.
-Set the Track Type to any supported value, except not "Q".
+    - Set the Track Type to any supported value, except not "Q".
-        i.
-The Track type of **T** indicates that a job qualified by this Parameter set will be actively Tracked. ii.
-The Track type of **A** indicates that both this job and any jobs it submits will be Automatically tracked and assigned to the named OpCon schedule.
+        - The Track type of **T** indicates that a job qualified by this Parameter set will be actively Tracked.
+        - The Track type of **A** indicates that both this job and any jobs it submits will be Automatically tracked and assigned to the named OpCon schedule.
-    e.
-Set the Aut-track sub-jobs field value to either **A** or **B** depending on whether submitted jobs that match this primary job profile will be selected for, or prevented from Automatic tracking.
+    - Set the Aut-track sub-jobs field value to either **A** or **B** depending on whether submitted jobs that match this primary job profile will be selected for, or prevented from Automatic tracking.
-10. In OpCon Enterprise Manager, automatic job tracking does not require any special configuration in OpCon, since jobs will only qualify for automatic tracking if the submitting job is already known to OpCon or to the IBM i LSAM.
+10. In OpCon User Interface, automatic job tracking does not require any special configuration in OpCon, since jobs will only qualify for automatic tracking if the submitting job is already known to OpCon or to the IBM i LSAM.
 11. Use the name of the Schedule assigned to the original submitting job in order to view the status of automatically tracked jobs that will be added to the OpCon Schedule as they start in the IBM i system.
 12. *(Optional)* The completion status of an automatically tracked job can generate events in OpCon by using the Notification Manager.
-Since there is no job master record for automatically tracked jobs, create either a Notification Manager
-    Machine Group or a Notification Manager Schedule Group and add a Job Trigger.
+Since there is no job master record for automatically tracked jobs, create either a Notification Manager Machine Group or a Notification Manager Schedule Group and add a Job Trigger.
 13. In any IBM i job, the automatically tracked job must either match one of the Job Tracking Parameter records in the LSAM database, or it must be started by some other job that is already known to OpCon and the IBM i LSAM.
 14. Unlike the basic Job Tracking type, True Passive tracking does not depend on the SBMJOB command.
 Therefore, passive job tracking can be used regardless of the IBM i or application software commands that have initiated the job.
 Passive tracking depends instead on the IBM i subsystem where the job will execute.
 15. Investigating the results of Automatic Job Tracking:
-    a.
-To discover the outcome of an attempt to passively track an IBM i job, use the Job Tracking Menu option **2** or the LSAM command **WRKTRKJOB** to start the Job Track Logs function, and search for the job by its job name.
+    - To discover the outcome of an attempt to passively track an IBM i job, use the Job Tracking Menu option **2** or the LSAM command **WRKTRKJOB** to start the Job Track Logs function, and search for the job by its job name.
 Option **5=Display** can then be used to view the job details where there may be additional information that explains any error code which may appear when tracking was not successful.
 If the cause is not obvious, contact SMA Support for assistance.
-    b.
-If True Passive job tracking should fail to assign a Job Tracking Number, there will typically be an error code identifying this error, assigned to the tracked job name in the Job Track Logs function.
+    - If True Passive job tracking should fail to assign a Job Tracking Number, there will typically be an error code identifying this error, assigned to the tracked job name in the Job Track Logs function.
 If it is not apparent what caused this failure, please contact SMA Support for assistance.
 One typical    cause of this error can be system timing issues, and these can be adjusted using "Delay job end notify proc" value in the **Alternate Job Notify Configuration** function, which is option **7** on the Alternate Job Notify sub-menu.
 More information about passively tracked jobs may also be available in the Alternate Job Notify Log display (LSAM menu 6, sub-menu 8, option 2).
 For more information, refer to [Alternate Job Notify Configuration](../operations/lsam.md#alternate-job-notify-configuration).
-16. View the AdHoc or other named schedule to monitor the job status in the OpCon Enterprise Manager.
+16. View the AdHoc or other named schedule to monitor the job status in the OpCon User Interface.

 ## Operating Job Capture